JAN 12, 2023

 - Senescence can induce a harmful state of “senescence-associated secretory phenotype (SASP)”, which turns senescent fibroblasts into proinflammatory cells that can promote tumor progression.

-04What is the impact of senescence on healthy cells?
+05What is the impact of senescence on healthy cells?

-Unfortunately, the damage that occurs with senescence does not end with a single cell.
-Like a rotten apple in a basket contaminating its neighboring apples, senescent cells behave in a similarly aggravating way to neighboring cells.
-Senescent cells exude pro-inflammatory factors and other chemical signals that induce senescence in healthy neighboring cells.
-This creates an environment well-suited for the development of chronic diseases.
-To make matters worse, senescent cells can cause immune cells to enter senescence, thereby reducing the number of immune cells available to fight pathogens and other damaging stimuli.
-7As a result, senescent cells are one of the main drivers of biological aging and age-related diseases, such as cancer, Alzheimer’s, Parkinson’s disease, diabetes, osteoporosis, osteoarthritis, and cardiovascular diseases (2).
+Senescent cells that are not cleared away by our bodies are like zombies: not quite alive, but still creating chaos for the living cells around them.
+These zombie cells exude pro-inflammatory factors and other chemical signals that induce senescence in healthy neighboring cells–setting the stage for chronic disease.
+To make matters worse, senescent cells can also drive immune cells into senescence, reducing the overall number of immune cells available to fight pathogens and other damaging stimuli.7 As a result, senescent cells are one of the main drivers of biological aging and age-related diseases, such as cancer, Alzheimer’s, Parkinson’s disease, diabetes, osteoporosis, osteoarthritis, and cardiovascular diseases.2

-05What is the relationship between cell senescence and aging?
+06What is the relationship between cell senescence and aging?

-When we are young, our bodies are more fine-tuned to efficiently remove senescent cells in order to make room for young and healthy cells.
+When we are young, our bodies efficiently remove senescent cells in order to make room for young and healthy cells.
 However, as we age, not only do we produce more senescent cells, but our bodies also lose the ability to clear out the increased number of senescent cells that we’re producing.
 This results in a net accumulation of senescent cells in our tissues, notably in our skin (Figure 1).

-08How is senescence linked to skin aging?
+07How is senescence linked to skin aging?

-09Is it possible to slow down cellular senescence?
+08Is it possible to slow down cellular senescence?

-10OneSkin’s OS-01 peptide reduces cellular senescence
+09OneSkin’s OS-01 peptide reduces cellular senescence

-- The three types of senescence are Replicative senescence, Oncogene Induced senescence, and Stress Induced senescence.
+- The three types of senescence are replicative senescence, oncogene-induced senescence, and stress-induced senescence.